Dairy Close, Parsons Green

 Parkside St. Peter’s Phase 1

-Completing the first phase of a two phase project at an 8-storey residential development located in Battersea, Lawtech undertook the removal and replacement of the existing combustible ACM cladding.Read more
+Completing the first phase of a three-phase project at an 8-storey residential development located in Battersea, Lawtech undertook the removal and replacement of the existing combustible ACM cladding.Read more

 Outlook Building, Portsmouth